APC decides to be tough on PTI

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The All Parties Conference (APC) of the opposition, while deciding to give tough time to Pakistan Tehreek-e-Insaf (PTI) and its allies inside and outside parliament, on Thursday also took the decision of fielding joint candidates for slots of prime minister, speaker and deputy speaker and also constituted an action committee to chalk out its future plan of action.
+ISLAMABAD: The All Parties Conference (APC) of opposition while deciding to give tough time to Pakistan Tehreek-e-Insaf (PTI) and its allies inside and outside Parliament, on Thursday also took decision of fielding joint candidates for slots of the Prime Minister, Speaker and Deputy Speaker and also constituted an action committee to chalk out future plan of action.

-Senator Sherry Rehman while briefing newsmen said that the APC decided that the PML-N would field its candidate for the seat of the prime minister while candidates for election of the speaker and deputy speaker would be taken from Pakistan People’s Party (PPP) and Muttahida Majlis-e-Amal (MMA).
+Senator Sherry Rehman while briefing newsmen said that the APC decided that PML-N would field its candidate for seat of the Prime Minister while candidates for election of the Speaker and Deputy Speaker would be taken from Pakistan People’s Party (PPP) and Muttahida Majlis-e-Amal (MMA).

-“The parties concerned will forward names of their candidates for election of Leader of the House in the National Assembly, Speaker and Deputy Speaker,” Sherry Rehman said.
+“The parties concerned will forward names of their candidates for elections of Leader of the House in the National Assembly, Speaker and Deputy Speaker,” Sherry Rehman said.

-The sources within the parties say the PML-N President Shahbaz Sharif or Khawaja Asif would be candidates of the grand opposition for slot of the prime minister while the PPP is expected to field Syed Khursheed Shah or Naveed Qamar for election of the National Assembly Speaker.
-The MMA leadership is considering names of Maulana Abdul Wasay and Asad Mehmood as candidates for Deputy Speaker’s election.
+The sources within parties say that the PML-N president Shahbaz Sharif or Khawaja Asif would be candidate of grand opposition for slot of the Prime Minister while the PPP is expected to field Syed Khursheed Shah or Naveed Qamar for election of the National Assembly Speaker.
+The MMA leadership is considering names of Maulana Abdul Wasay and Asad Mehmood as candidate for Deputy Speaker’s election.

 Muttahida Qaumi Movement (MQM) leaders who have decided to support the PTI government, did not turn up for the meeting on Thursday.